How to Get Motivation for Effective Studying?

 #2 Answer the Why Question

-- I want to develop the habit of longing for excellence.
+- I want to develop the habit of striving for excellence.

 - I want to become more disciplined and focused.

-- I want to know that I did my best.
+- I want to know I gave my best effort.

-- I want to work for my future successful career.
+- I want to build a successful career.

-- I want to provide well for my parents and family in the future.
+- I want to provide well for my family in the future.

 #3 Find Something Hooking in a Boring Subject